Fear of Thunderstorms

 If your dog is phobic, rather than mildly anxious, a well-prepared safe room could be a lifesaver.
 Consider an area like a basement, if you have one, which is insulated from sound and has few, if any, windows.
 Leave an open crate, water, treats, and something safe to chew.
 Your dog must be able to come or go to this area on his own, even when you’re not home.
 Spend time playing with your dog in his safe place when it’s not storming, and sometimes feed him there.
 You want your dog to think of this room as a place where good things happen.

 Some dogs are particularly bothered by the noise of thunder.
 In these cases, you can desensitize your dog to the noise ahead of time, while also helping him to associate the noise with good things happening.
-You can buy a CD with thunder sounds at www.legacycanine.com or www.scarednomore.com.
-Play it at a very low volume, while giving your dog treats or playing with a favorite toy or game.
+Numerous apps with storm sounds are available to use for the desensitization process.
+Play the sound at a very low volume, while giving your dog treats or playing with a favorite toy or game.
 As your dog seems comfortable at one volume, you can turn the volume up slightly.
 Don’t forget to continue giving your dog treats and/or playing with him during this process.

 Make sure your dog has an identification tag, and microchip your dog.
 Some dogs may run away or even jump out a window to try to escape from what’s scaring them.
 These dogs get lost during thunderstorms, and may end up at the shelter.